top of page

 • Correct principle (Wringing the Towel): Each limb must wind with opposing rotational forces.
 In the right leg of Single Whip:

-• The lower leg/foot turns slightly in (he close toward the centerline).
+• The lower leg/foot turns slightly in.

 • Why it matters: Correct winding is one of the biggest demand-generators in opening the Dang.
 Avoiding winding avoids the work.

-3. Weight Too Central (Avoiding the Left Kua Sink)
+3. Weight Too Central

 What it is: Remaining around 50/50 or 60/40 instead of reaching the intended subjective 70/30 weight distribution onto the left leg.